datawire/ambassador-operator/docs/api/index.md

   sooner/later than expected.</li>
   </ul>

-* `helmValues` - map[string]string  <p>An optional map of configurable parameters of the Ambassador chart with some overridden values.
-Take a look at the
-  <a href="https://github.com/helm/charts/tree/master/stable/ambassador#configuration">current list of values</a>
-  and their default values.</p>

 * `installOSS` - bool  <p>Installs <a href="https://www.getambassador.io/docs/latest/topics/install/install-ambassador-oss/">Ambassador OSS</a>
   instead of <a href="https://www.getambassador.io/docs/latest/topics/install/">AES</a>.
   Default is false which means it installs AES by default.